Written by Robin Dehondt

-4. Visualize flow
+4. Visualise flow

 The Brightwolves experience: A company in the repair industry was reporting long lead times for their repairs.
-After BrightWolves consultants visualized the flow, two steps within that process were clearly identified as the bottlenecks.
+After BrightWolves consultants visualised the flow, two steps within that process were clearly identified as the bottlenecks.
 After further analysis, solutions were implemented to elevate these bottlenecks and the lead time was cut in half.